hotspotty/depindd/src/app/(docs)/(articles)/about/what-is-depin.md

 ---
 title: What is DePIN
-pageTitle: DePinterest - What is DePIN?
-description: DePIN is ...
 ---

-This is a ranking of the different DePIN projects based on how long it takes to earn back the investment in a miner. {% .lead %}
+This is a ranking of the different DePIN projects based on how long it takes to earn back the investment in a miner.

-{% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}

-{% quick-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}

-{% quick-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}

-{% quick-link title="API reference" icon="theming" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}

-{% /quick-links %}

 Possimus saepe veritatis sint nobis et quam eos.
 Architecto consequatur odit perferendis fuga eveniet possimus rerum cumque.
 Ea deleniti voluptatum deserunt voluptatibus ut non iste.